F3-Nation/slack-reminders/ReadMe.md

 1. bot_token
     - For this app to post messages to Q's, Site Q's, and AOs, it will need certain permissions.
 You will have to have a custom app installed in your workspace and grant that app the required permissions.
 You can use an existing app (like PAXminer), or create a new one. https://medium.com/applied-data-science/how-to-build-you-own-slack-bot-714283fd16e5 has a basic run-through of creating an app.
 When you get to the part about assigning bot token scopes, select "chat:write" and "chat:write.public".
 You can get the Bot User OAuth Token from the top of the page where you assign scopes.

-## Logging
+### Logging
-Basic logs are written to the backend system using Python's Print() command.
+Basic logs are written for progress updates and actions.
 If a channel ID is specified in the common inputs, a message will also be posted there for each run.